 We have developed a kindergarten dates calculator to help you figure out your options and add important enrolment dates to your calendar.

 How do you know your child is ready for kindergarten?

 It can be difficult to know when your child is ready because children develop and learn in different ways.
-There is currently a trend for younger children to wait until the following year.
 Talk to your Maternal and Child Health nurse or a qualified early years teacher to help you decide.
 Kindergarten open days also provide a great opportunity to talk things through with an experienced professional.

 Some kindergarten programs are taught in purpose-built centres.
 Children attend programs at set days and hours.
 These are known as 'sessional' or 'stand-alone' kindergartens.
 The sessions are usually shorter than a business day and run two, three or four days per week.
 Many of these kindergartens are managed by volunteer parent committees.

 Most stand-alone kindergartens in Boroondara are part of the Boroondara Kindergarten Central Enrolment Scheme which is administered by Council.

 Long day care centres offer childcare for children from 0 to 6.
 Most also offer kindergarten programs that children can attend as part of their time at care that are taught by early childhood teachers.
 Hours of care vary across centres, but most offer 40 hours per week.

 Some independent schools offer kindergarten programs.
 Some of these schools offer 'K-12', meaning they provide schooling from kindergarten through to year 12.
 They sometimes refer to their kindergartens as Early Learning Centres or ELCs.

 Look for the Kinder Tick

 The Victorian Government is making it easier for families to find funded and approved kindergarten programs.
 For kindergartens you can count on, just look for the Kinder Tick.
 The Kinder Tick helps Victorian families find a funded kindergarten program for their children.